 Richard Eisenberg, NAS, University of Rochester

-Frances S. Ligler, NAE, University of North Carolina, Chapel Hill, and North Carolina State University
+Frances S. Ligler, NAE, UNC Chapel Hill and North Carolina State University

 Joseph B. Powell, Shell

 Timothy Swager, NAS, Massachusetts Institute of Technology